stanford-rc/www.sherlock.stanford.edu/src/index.md

-On Sherlock, simulations and workloads benefit from performance levels that only large scale HPC systems can offer: high-performance I/O infrastructure, petabytes of storage, large variety of hardware configurations, GPU accelerators, centralized system administration and management provided by the [Stanford Research Computing Center][url_srcc] (SRCC).
+On Sherlock, simulations and workloads benefit from performance levels that only large scale HPC systems can offer: high-performance I/O infrastructure, petabytes of storage, large variety of hardware configurations, GPU accelerators, centralized system administration and management provided by [Stanford Research Computing][url_srcc].

 Such features are not easily accessible at the departmental level, and often require both significant initial investments and recurring costs.
 Joining